anandbright/aa-gm-sa-interview/Exercise2/Solution Pros and Cons.md

     /health/flightlookupService - to check if API is responding /health/database - to check the DB connectivity /health/externalDependency - if any needed

+    If management of AKS is difficult and need is not too much we can switch back to app service for that too.

+    ** High Availability **
+    Global Load Balance with Azure Traffic Manager Multi region deployment
+    Geo-replicated Cosmos DB
+    High performance premium tier Redis cache
+    Comprehensive monitoring with health checks and app insight

+    ** Security **
+    Private endpoints for cosmos DB with no public access.
+(Data always remains in Azure backbone) APIGEE onboarding of clients with certs and enterprise level OAuth 2.0 security Managed identity to access internal components (System managed) Enforce TLS 2.0 for transport layer security
+    Have a firewall too but external with Private Endpoint it may not be used VNET with seperate subnets and an extensive NSG rule list to control access

+    ** Scaling parameters **
+    Auto scaling of Azure app services.
+Select initial tier based on estimated load Horizontal scaling of AKS pods starting with minimum 3 as it gives best results and scale up to 10 consider Memory utilization
+        CPU utilization
+        backlog size for requests
+    Redis cache hit ratio
+    Cosmos DB RU (Read units) used and if there is any hot partitioning (unusual high volume of requests wrt other partitions) use GUID as partition key for better order of msgs to be processed one after another until ARRIVE